Mobsites/Blazor.TopAppBar/README.md

 ###### .NETStandard 2.0

-* Mobsites.Blazor.BaseComponents (>= 1.0.2)
+* Mobsites.Blazor.BaseComponents (>= 1.0.3)

 ## Design and Development

-The design and development of this Blazor component was heavily guided by Microsoft's [Steve Sanderson](https://blog.stevensanderson.com/).
+The design and development of this Blazor component was influenced by Microsoft's [Steve Sanderson](https://blog.stevensanderson.com/).
 He outlines a superb approach to building and deploying a reusable component library in this [presentation](https://youtu.be/QnBYmTpugz0) and [example](https://github.com/SteveSandersonMS/presentation-2020-01-NdcBlazorComponentLibraries).

 As for the non-C# implementation of this library, obviously Google's MDC Navigation Top App Bar [docs](https://material.io/develop/web/components/top-app-bar/) were consulted.